"I felt like nobody cared whether I lived or died."

 When Christmas Day came, she was all alone with nothing to eat and no one to talk to.
 “I felt like nobody cared whether I lived or died,” Coming to Centrepoint was a turning point for Abi.

 Here she got a warm, safe room and received support to help rebuild her life.
 She learned life skills, cooking and budgeting, things she’d never had the chance to learn from her mum.
-Her support worker, Lindsay helped Abi with her mental health and applying for college; something Abi didn't think was possible.
+Lindsay, her support worker, helped Abi with her mental health and applying for college – something Abi didn't think was possible.

 Today, Abi has a flat of her own and graduated from university with a 2:1 in Health and Social Change.
-She has a husband and two children and is now a nurse.
+She's a qualified nurse and is running her own business making and selling cupcakes.